Add a New Agent Settings Profile

 - XDR Agent Console Access—Enable this option to allow access to the Cortex XDR console.

 - XDR Agent User Notifications—Enable this option to operate display notifications in the notifications area on the endpoint.
 When disabled, the Cortex XDR agent operates in silent mode where the Cortex XDR agent does not display any notifications in the notification area.
-If you enable notifications, you can use the default notification messages, or provide custom text (up to 50 characters) for each notification type.
+If you enable notifications, you can use the default notification messages, or provide custom text for each notification type.
 You can also customize a notification footer.

 - (Android only) Configure network usage preferences.When the option toUpload Using Cellular Datais enabled, the Cortex XDR agent uses cellular data to send unknown apps to the Cortex XDR for inspection.
 Standard data charges may apply.
 When this option is disabled, the Cortex XDR agent queues any unknown files and sends them when the endpoint connects to a Wi-Fi network.
 If configured, the data usage setting on the Android endpoint takes precedence over this configuration.